 If a TLSO brace is successful at slowing down progression, that surgical threshold of 40+ degrees is not reached, or at least is not reached until further down the road.

-Bracing is mainly recommended for children and adolescents because entering into significant stages of growth and development, they are facing a high risk of progression.
+Bracing is recommended for children and adolescents because entering into significant stages of growth and development, they are facing a high risk of progression.
 This is because growth is the number-one trigger for curvature progression.
 Children braces, for example, helps correct the scoliotic curve and reduce progression.

 Slowing down progression via a brace isn’t commonly recommended for adults because bracing is effective on growing spines, not those that have reached skeletal maturity.
 When braces are recommended for adults, they are mainly used to stabilize a patient’s scoliosis and reduce pain and discomfort.

 TLSO braces are mainly recommended for adolescents between the ages of 12 and 15 whose Cobb angle measurements are between 20 and 40 degrees.
 In these types of cases, they might need to wear the braces for as long as five years.

 The Boston brace is the most common type of TLSO brace used in the United States, and these have to be worn full time to be effective, meaning anywhere from 13 to 23 hours a day.

 While braces can be worn under baggy clothes, let’s think for a minute about compliance.
 In the majority of cases, we’re talking about teenagers: an age group not exactly known for transparency and compliance.

 We’re talking about an age group that wants to fit in, blend with their peers, and wearing a mobility-restricting and uncomfortable brace full time doesn’t exactly fit that bill.
 If a prescribed TLSO brace isn’t worn full time as it’s supposed to be, its efficacy drops substantially.